FoamyGuy/javascript_example_projects/functions_and_returns.md

 <div id="accountDiv"></div>
 ```

-In javascript we lookup the div and use the buildAccountDiv() method to built the content for it.
+In JavaScript we lookup the div and use the buildAccountDiv() method to built the content for it.
 Then we empty out our div and add the one that we just created to it.
 ```javascript
 // Hardcoded for this example.
 But would likely come from the user.